Lucas-HenriqueAntonio/SP_Public_Transport_Data_Analysis/README.md

 ## Place the datasets folder in the Google Drive directory for Colab:

-Upload the datasets folder to your Google Drive.
+Upload the datasets and secseg folder to your Google Drive.

-Ensure the datasets folder is placed in the directory where you will be running the Colab notebook.
+Ensure the datasets and secseg folder is placed in the directory where you will be running the Colab notebook.

 ## Open the Jupyter Notebook in Google Colab: